cosential/compass-client-js/README.md

 **./lib-esm** - Contains the compiled (**.js**) files (ES5 esmodule), along with typescript definitions.

-## Compile and generate './dist' and './lib' files:
+## Compile and Generate './dist' and './lib' Files:

 - From within the project folder '**cosential-client-js**' run the command '**npm run build**'.

-## Run unit testing
+## Run Unit Testing

 - From within the project folder '**cosential-client-js**' run the command '**npm run test**'.

 ## To Do:

-- [ ] How to consume the UMD client library?
 - [ ] How to consume from a typescript npm project
-- [ ] Complete the client library.